untu/comedy/README.md

 `metrics` method, metric aggregation happens automatically, so each actor only needs to output it's own metrics from `metrics` message handler.

+## Upcoming Features

+There is a number of features planned for future Comedy releases.
+The below list is not a roadmap, but rather a vision of what would be needed in nearest time.

+### Optimized message serialization

+Currently Comedy serializes messages as plain JSON.
+This serialization method certainly won't give the best throughput.
+In future versions Comedy is likely to switch to a binary message format.
+Candidates are:

+- BSON
+- PSON
+- Smilie

+There is also an option to try message compression like Snappy or mere GZip.
+These solutions will be tested on existing benchmarks.
+There will also be an option for pluggable user-defined serialization.

+### Hot code deployment

+Currently, when you want to run an actor that has external module dependencies in `remote` mode, you need to ensure the dependent modules are installed on a remote machine.

+It would be more convenient if Comedy deploys these modules automatically as a part of actor initialization process.

+### Hot configuration change

+Currently, if you change something in your `actors.json` file, you need to restart your application for changes to take effect.
+A better option would be if Comedy automatically detects changes in `actors.json` and switches actor modes accordingly (spawns additional processes or removes unneeded ones) without application restart.

+### Automatic actor clustering according to load

+You may not know your load in advance.
+Manually changing cluster size for clustered actors as load changes is is tedious and inconvenient.
+Comedy could instead automatically change cluster size according to, say, actor metrics (a function for calculating cluster size from metrics can be specified in parameters).
+Thus, when your load increases, Comedy could automatically spawn additional actors to handle load, and when load reduces - destroy unneeded actors.

+### Affinity-based routing to clustered actors

+For now the only strategy used to route messages to clustered actor children is round-robin.
+Comedy could support more advanced routing, so that a message is transferred to a child that is most efficient to handle this message.
+For instance, we could pick a child that is launched near a particular database shard, where all needed data resides, and avoid network query to a remote shard.

 ## About

 Comedy is developed as a part of [SAYMON](http://www.saymon.info/en-version/) project and is actively used in all